fkarg/fkarg.github.io/drafts/longtermplans.md

 If you visualized the two szenarios, you might wonder: So where does reality fit in?
 The answer: It's somewhere inbetween.
 We can't just be productive all the time, but it's also hard to not do anything at all.
-With a deterrant and a paradise, let's focus on getting more to the paradise.
+With a deterrant and a paradise, let's see how we can get to the paradise.

 ## Write down Dreams
 If you are familiar with Tim Ferriss' four-hour workweek, this in parts taken